 - Arizona Summit Law School, Phoenix, Arizona

-- University of Pittsburgh School of Law, Pittsburgh, PA
+- University of Pittsburgh School of Law, Pittsburgh, Pennsylvania

-- University of Connecticut School of Law, Hartford, CT
+- University of Connecticut School of Law, Hartford, Connecticut

-- Washington & Lee University School of Law, Lexington, VA
+- Washington and Lee University School of Law, Lexington, Virginia

 The Marshall-Brennan project welcomes the formation of affiliate programs.
 The coordinators at American University Washington College of Law are available to discuss the logistics of setting up a chapter.